EUMETNET/openradardata-documentation/docs/1-ORD-API-overview.md

 The weather radar data is also considered as HVDs, and therefore, one of the goals of RODEO is to supply near real-time weather radar observations.
 The radar data will be published on both a message queue using [MQTT](https://mqtt.org/) and [EDR](https://ogcapi.ogc.org/edr/) compliant APIs.
 Metadata will also be made available through [OGC Records](https://ogcapi.ogc.org/records/) APIs.
 The system architecture is portable, scalable and modular for taking into account possible future extensions to existing networks and datasets.
 Diagrams of the system could be found here as [C4 diagrams](https://github.com/EUMETNET/openradardata-technical-architecture/tree/ingest/source/images/c4-container-openradar-wp6-user.png).

-The **Open Radar API** enables users to access radar data for visualization, analysis, and integration into other systems.
-For EUMETNET Members, the **Ingest API** focuses on data ingestion, allowing EUMETNET Members to provide local stored data (**ODIM**, **GeoTIFF**) references.
-The API stored the latest 24h radar data.
-The archive system will be implemented in later stage (TBD).
-The software [Open Radar Data API](https://radar.meteogate.eu/api/) and the related [Open Radar Data Ingest API](https://radar.meteogate.eu/ingest/) are located at [European Weather Cloud](https://europeanweather.cloud/).
-The OPERA datasets in 24-cache are available at the S3 Bucket [openradar-24h](https://s3.waw3-1.cloudferro.com/openradar-24h/).
-The ORD API is also available from [meteogate.eu](https://api.meteogate.eu/ord/edr)